The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/savage.md

 ## Technical Windows

 There are a few recommended ways to handle Technical windows for this fight.
-The first is for kill times over 6:30; the second is in the situation where your group is killing between ~6:20-6:30; and the third is where your group is killing too fast to even allow for much of the 6 minute burst window.
+The first is for kill times over 6:30; the second is in the situation where your group is killing between ~6:20-6:30; and the third is where your group is killing too fast to even allow for much of the six minute burst window.

 ### **1) Drifting to ensure the full group gets buffed**

 0:07\
 2:10\
-4:17 (delay three GCDs)\
+4:17 (delay 3 GCDs)\
 6:17\
 8:17